pucheng-tan/WordFlow-wiki/Final-Product-Report/Known-Issues.md

 ## Assignments
 Assignment functionality, where admins can assign challenges to classrooms or specific users, has not been implemented.

+## My Profile

+The user's ability to change their profile information is incomplete, as they cannot change their display name.
+They can only change their first name and last name.

 ## Mock Database
 A mock database for testing purposes has been started, but is not yet usable.
 See branch #83.